Davaakhatan/zero-to-running/memory-bank/projectbrief.md

 ## Executive Summary

-The Zero-to-Running Developer Environment is an innovative solution that revolutionizes how developers set up their local development environments.
-The goal is to enable new engineers to clone a repository, execute a single command (`make dev`), and instantly have a fully functional multi-service application environment running.
+The Zero-to-Running Developer Environment is a **framework/template** that revolutionizes how developers set up their local development environments.
+The goal is to provide infrastructure services (PostgreSQL, Redis, Backend API, Dashboard) that developers can use as a foundation for their applications.
+New engineers clone the repository, add their application, execute a single command (`make dev`), and instantly have a fully functional multi-service application environment running.

 ## Core Problem